yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 that behind and call it a choice. `null` in a `--device-props` file is how that is expressed.

+## The oldest and newest macOS a machine can run

+Each part that bounds macOS contributes a window, and the machine's range is what is left where they overlap:

+    macOS  Yosemite 10.10 to Monterey 12
+        Broadcom Wi-Fi sets the oldest, Intel graphics the newest

+The floors and ceilings come from what already backs a decision elsewhere:
+`data/framebuffer.toml` carries the sentence each iGPU generation states about itself, parsed from the same document as the framebuffers, and `data/network.toml` already bounds every kext it adds.

+Two distinctions the answer depends on:

+* **A set covers wherever any one of its kexts applies.** Broadcom Bluetooth is four kexts in a relay with no gap in it, so the set's floor is the oldest kext's, not the newest.
+* **A kext that only improves a device does not raise the floor.** NVMeFix wants 10.14 and the drive works without it, so the set is marked `optional` and left out of the reckoning.
+A kext the card cannot work without is not.

+An iGPU a field report says does not accelerate bounds nothing either - the machine is not going to be run on it.

+What this cannot see is stated next to it: the SMBIOS a build picks has a ceiling of its own, and so can a discrete card, and neither is recorded in this repository.

 ## When somebody has actually run it

 `data/field.toml` holds observations that no upstream document carries, and it